exercism/php/exercises/concept/pizza-pi/.docs/introduction.md

 ### Common pitfalls

-Not all numbers and artithmetic operations can be performed with floating point numbers.
+Not all numbers and arithmetic operations can be performed with floating point numbers.
 Using floating point numbers to represent dollars and cents can lead to rounding errors.

 ```php